 The in-stream mining regulations for Yolo County, prior to adoption of the CCRMP and CCIP, allowed excavation within the channel down to the "theoretical thalweg."
-This iwas a specific elevation, below which in-stream mining was prohibited may not occur.
-In addition, in-channel mining iwas prohibited within three hundred feet of any County bridge along Cache Creek and nine hundred feet from any State bridge.
+This was a specific elevation, below which in-stream mining was prohibited.
+In addition, in-channel mining was prohibited within three hundred feet of any County bridge along Cache Creek and nine hundred feet from any State bridge.
 These measures were established to protect local bridge structures from being undermined and to minimize streambed lowering.
-The regulations also have designated an in-channel boundary, defined in County ordinance, based on the patterns of erosion and deposition.
-However, this boundary sometimes extends well outside of the active stream channel, which causes confusion for both miners as well as adjoining landowners, and makes effective management of the creek difficult.

 Conclusions reached in the 1995 Technical Studies recommended that these regulatory mechanisms be revised to take new information and research into account.
-In place of the theoretical thalweg, a series of reach-specific slopes and sinuosity rations (comparing the channel width to its length) were been adopted, which provide standards for maintenance excavation that would improve the channel flow.
-Commercial mining was ould be prohibited and The prohibition against working near local bridges was removed identified as inappropriate, so that to allow for restoration activities including the construction of effective transitions can be constructed to improve flow efficiency through these portions of the creek.
-Additionally, Finally, the in-channel boundary hwas been revised to more accurately reflect the active flow of Cache Creek, as defined by the existing channel banks and the 100-year floodplain (as determined by the U.S. Army Corps of Engineers).
+In place of the theoretical thalweg, a series of reach-specific slopes and sinuosity ratios (comparing the channel width to its length) were adopted, which provide standards for maintenance excavation that would improve the channel flow.
+Commercial mining was prohibited and the prohibition against working near local bridges was removed to allow for restoration activities including the construction of transitions to improve flow efficiency through these portions of the creek.
+Additionally, the in-channel boundary was revised to more accurately reflect the active flow of Cache Creek, as defined by the existing channel banks and the 100-year floodplain (as determined by the U.S. Army Corps of Engineers).

-Chapter 5 of the County Code is entitled the "Yolo County Surface Mining Reclamation Law" and is referred to as the "Reclamation Ordinance."
-The 1996 policy and regulatory changes proposed change inchanged the focus emphasis away from aggregate mining within Cache Creek to channel stabilization and flood conveyance capacity floodway management. also requires a significant shift in the way in-stream areas are restored.
-Up until now, in channel mining reclamation has largely consisted of minimal grading and resoiling standards, with provisions for grass seeding, in order to minimize erosion.
-Restoration under the proposed CCRMP, however, is primarily aimed at focuses on reestablishing a riparian vegetation corridor along the length of Cache Creek, as well as ensuring a stable channel system that allows for flood flow conveyance and erosion protection.
-New standards are recommended that reflect this change in priorities, by The plan providesing guidance on habitat creation and ensuresing that in-stream restoration is more sensitive to channel flow dynamics.
+The 1996 policy and regulatory changes changed the focus away from aggregate mining within Cache Creek to channel stabilization and flood conveyance capacity management.
+Restoration under the CCRMP focuses on reestablishing a riparian vegetation corridor along the length of Cache Creek, as well as ensuring a stable channel system that allows for flood flow conveyance and erosion protection.
+The plan provides guidance on habitat creation and ensures that instream restoration is sensitive to channel flow dynamics.

-Yolo County Flood Protection Damage Prevention Ordinance
+Yolo County Flood Protection Ordinance

-In addition to having responsibilities for monitoring aggregate operations and coordinating with other agencies in implementing this Plan, the Community Development Director also serves as the County's Floodplain Administrator.
 The County has no obligation or responsibility under either the CCRMP or CCIP to manage or maintain flood flow conveyance capacity in Cache Creek.
 However, both the CCRMP and CCIP include monitoring and reporting tasks to provide interested landowners and agencies information relevant to flood management that is derived from the program.

-All projects located within the floodplain, as defined by the Federal Emergency Management Agency (FEMA), requires review by the County's Floodplain Administrator, to ensure that development such as grading, fill, construction, etc. does not significantly raise flood levels for surrounding property.
+All projects located within the floodplain, as defined by the Federal Emergency Management Agency (FEMA), require review by the County's Floodplain Administrator, to ensure that development, such as grading, fill, construction, etc., does not significantly raise flood levels for surrounding property.
 This authority applies to all flood zones throughout the County, including those associated with Cache Creek.
 The Director of Community Services serves as the Floodplain Administrator; however, the Natural Resources Manager (NRM) may be the designee for the Floodplain Administrator, for consideration of Flood Hazard Development Permits within the boundaries of the CCRMP.
-The scope of the Floodplain Administrator's authority and the approval process are contained within the County Flood Damage Prevention Protection Ordinance (Chapter 4 of Title 8 of the Yolo County Code).
+The scope of the Floodplain Administrator's authority and the approval process are contained within the County Flood Protection Ordinance (Chapter 4 of Title 8 of the Yolo County Code).